 But, if you’re a mommy blogger paid by the CDC to promote the immunization schedule (which has never been studied), you are legit.

 I would say it’s a double standard, but that isn’t even the truth.
-See, we have hundreds of doctors, peer reviewed scientific studies, multiple whistleblowers, other countries whose immunization schedules are somewhat more sane, and yes, a lot of mommies with a whole lot of knowledge and research under their belt.
+See, we have hundreds of doctors, peer-reviewed scientific studies, multiple whistleblowers, other countries whose immunization schedules are somewhat saner, and yes, a lot of mommies with a whole lot of knowledge and research under their belt.

-And all we are asking for is healthy debate.
+And all we are asking for is a healthy debate.
 Instead, we get slander, name-calling, and bullying.
-Never is the science argued outside of “it’s wrong!,” and never is another, peer-reviewed, independent study posted in response for rebuttal.
-You believing we are wrong because your pediatrician (who gets financial kickbacks) and the CDC/Pharma (because there’s no clear line between them at this point) has told you so, is not “science.”
+Never is the science argued outside of “It’s wrong!” and never is another, peer-reviewed, independent study posted in response as a rebuttal.
+You believe we are wrong because your pediatrician (who gets financial kickbacks) and the CDC/Pharma (because there’s no clear line between them at this point) has told you so, is not “science.”
 And no, it’s not good enough for us.
 Not when our children’s health is on the line.

 So, yes, please attack this post.
 Please research every link.
 Please be passionate about the responsibility you have for your child’s health.
 And yes, go ahead and comment.
 But, please, make it intelligent.
 Please argue the science.
 Because we are doing this for you.
 We have healthy or healed children because we have done the research, and we don’t vaccinate.
 By doing this, we hope you will also have a healthy child.
 Calling me “abusive,” or an “idiot,” or “dumb,” is actually only proving one of us is those things (and it isn’t me).